bchadfield/chadfield-blog/src/posts/2013-03-31-attaching-pdfs-to-emails-with-prawn-and-rails.md

 end
 ```

 Following the same pattern as the railscast, I created a <a href="https://gist.github.com/bchadfield/5274166" target="_blank">BriefsPdf class</a> that inherited from Prawn::Document.
 This initializes, taking the arguments, which are my objects, then calls methods that render boxes and text.
-It’s a bit hacked together, but you get the picture.
-I kept the <a href="http://chadfield.org/assets/brief.pdf" target="_blank">testing output</a>, so that’s what the class renders.
+It's a bit hacked together, but you get the picture.
+I kept the <a href="http://chadfield.org/assets/brief.pdf" target="_blank">testing output</a>, so that's what the class renders.

-The biggest “gotcha” I came across was with using bounding boxes and text boxes.
+The biggest "gotcha" I came across was with using bounding boxes and text boxes.
 The cursor, which moves down the page as it renders, behaves differently with those boxes.
 I ran into trouble with my two bounding boxes, because if the cursor is moved to the bottom of the right box.
 If the left box is higher I got overlap.
-With text boxes the cursor doesn’t move down at all.
+With text boxes the cursor doesn't move down at all.
 You have to move it manually with move_down.
 This is fine if you know the height of the box.
-With user input you don’t have control.
-That’s why I’m not using text boxes.
+With user input you don't have control.
+That's why I'm not using text boxes.

 The mailer is the simplest part of the whole process.